 - Autologous/Allogeneic Transplant — An autologous transplant is followed several months later by an allogeneic transplant.

-Cord Blood and Haplo Transplants
+Cord Blood and Haploidentical Transplants

 If a related or unrelated matched donor cannot be found, alternative transplant options may include a cord blood transplant using the stem cells from donated umbilical cords.
 This procedure is used more often with children.
-Another option is a haplo (half-matched) transplant using the stem cells of a donor — usually a sibling, parent or child — who is not a complete match for the patient.
+Another option is a haploidentical or "haplo" (half-matched) transplant using the stem cells of a donor — usually a sibling, parent or child — who is not a complete match for the patient.
 These procedures are usually part of a clinical trial.

 Finding a Donor

 Patients and families often have questions about finding a donor.
 The BMT and Cellular Therapy Program works with each patient’s family members to screen them for eligibility.
 If there is no match, a donor search coordinator will review the international Be The Match® registry to identify any potential matches.
-The process of finding a donor takes approximately four to six weeks for a related donor, and an additional six weeks for an unrelated donor.
+The process of finding a donor takes about four to six weeks for a related donor, and an additional six weeks for an unrelated donor.

 Preparing for a Transplant